 Visa advice for EU and EEA students

-St Clare’s, Oxford is a diverse, inclusive and international college and we will continue to welcome people from across the globe to study here.
+We are a diverse, inclusive international college and we continue to welcome people from across the globe to study here.

 We remain faithful to Anne Dreydel’s original vision for St Clare’s and are committed to our twin charitable objectives of advancing international education and understanding.
 Britain remains an outward-facing, tolerant and friendly country and we are optimistic that St Clare’s will continue to thrive.

-I look forward to welcoming you to St Clare’s in the near future.
+I look forward to welcoming you in the near future.